 Are you looking for a notary in Montreal for the drafting of your marriage contract?
 Mtre Leopold Lincà notary in Montreal is an expert who can prepare and write for you a marriage contract; he can inform and advise you wisely about the situation you are living.

-Civil Marriage or Civil Union Contracts (Prenuptial Agreement) Signed Before a Notary and Their Importance – Legal Aspects
+Civil Marriage or Civil Union Contract (Prenuptial Agreement) Signed Before a Notary in Montreal, Quebec and Their Importance – Legal Aspects